Nebraska Wesleyan Honors Academy

-- Check: You can enclose a check for the full amount with the registration form.
+- Check: You can mail a check for the full amount once billed.

 - Scholarships: Students demonstrating financial need may apply for and receive an ACE (Accessing College Early) scholarship available through the Nebraska Coordinating Commission for Post-Secondary Education, which reviews the application for award consideration.
 Forms are available through the high school counselor or at the Commission website.
 Complete the scholarship application as soon as possible.

 To apply for the Nebraska Wesleyan Honors Academy and NWU college credit, complete the online NWU Honors Academy registration form.
 The form includes:

 - The conditions of credit, including the title of the high school course and the comparable NWU course

 - The college credits available